 Resources

 Resources comprise the infrastructure that a Workload depends on, such as databases, caches, queues, storage buckets, etc. They are managed declaratively within the Workload YAML.
-Konfig handles provisioning Resources for a Workload and configuring IAM on the Workload's service account such that it can access its Resources securely and in a least-privilege manner.
+Konfigurate handles provisioning Resources for a Workload and configuring IAM on the Workload's service account such that it can access its Resources securely and in a least-privilege manner.
 Resources can be shared between Workloads or Workloads can have exclusive ownership.
 Resource Templates provide a means to abstract infrastructure configuration from developers and enforce organizational standards.

 Supported Resource Types